 In collaboration with the architect, we chose a subtle but elegant, stained white oak for the interiors of the window unit.
 Its pleasing look brightened up the interiors and provided a neutral space for the interior decorators.

 The copper spandrel panels which we chose created the appearance of a harmonious and unbroken façade on the building’s front elevation.
 The spandrel panels were a combination of copper mullions, welded in single frames, and attached to a larger, copper frame.
 Lastly, we designed a vertical, copper fin in between the panels which unified the façade.
 We work with first-rate European manufacturers to source our windows and doors.

-Furthermore, we also installed an oversized, walkable skylight on the building’s rooftop at a 15° slope.
+Furthermore, we also designed an oversized, walkable skylight for the building’s rooftop at a 15° slope.
 Coming in at almost 13 feet, the skylight offers magnificent views.
 Afterwards, we finished the skylight, which can bear an enhanced load of up to three people, with an anti-slip surface.
 Additionally, to ensure that the skylight was structurally sound and up to NYC building codes, we used two special, tempered panes of laminated glass.